 Introduction

-Archaeology is a diverse and wide-ranging discipline that spans the humanities and physical sciences and is unique in exploring the human past in its entirety.
-In seeking to understand how ancient people lived their lives, structured their world, and engaged with their environment, archaeologists ask the big questions that can provide us with the tools to tackle global challenges in the present.
+Archaeology is a diverse and wide-ranging discipline that spans the humanities and physical sciences, and is unique in its comprehensive exploration of the human past.
+In seeking to understand how ancient people lived their lives, structured their world, and interacted with their environment, archaeologists pose the fundamental questions that can provide us with the tools to address global challenges in the present.

 Our Degrees